XDagger/xdag/README.md

 Structure of block:
 ------------------

+_The on-disk format will change in the future.
+Consider this the network protocol._
 Each block has fixed size 512 bytes.
 Block consists of 16 fields each of whish has length 32 bytes.
 Field 0 is header, it consists of 4 quadwords: